sebn/cozy-manning/README.md

 ### Maintainer

-The lead maintainers for this konnector is <YOUR NAME>
+The lead maintainers for this konnector is @sebn

 ### Get in touch